Bloomberg-Beta/Manual/Manual.md

 We believe in transparency.
 If a startup that takes our money wants to publicize the terms of our investment, we’d generally support that.
 (Of course we’d never disclose anything confidential without consent, and we expect the same of our entrepreneurs.)

 The average pre-money valuation of our investments for the year to date in 2013 was $6M.
-(We intend to update this number periodically, to avoid inadvertently disclosing the terms of any one deal by updating it more frequently.
+(We intend to update this number from time to time, but not too frequently -- to avoid inadvertently disclosing the terms of any one deal.
 This average includes only our investments where we were part of the first money into a company -- we could not figure out a way to make our small number of later-stage investments comparable on an apples-to-apples basis.)

 While we’d like to claim that the amount of work we do on behalf of a company will vary dramatically based on our ownership interest, we’re not sure that is true yet -- the reality is that the amount of work we do for a company depends most of all on how much the company needs and wants our help.
 If they ask us to work for them, we do all we can to help.